-What is seven layer salad?
+What is 7 layer salad?

 Seven Layer Salad is a traditional American dish that is served in a glass bowl so that you can see all of the beautiful, colorful layers.
 Although the traditional recipe has changed slightly over the years based on what a family likes, there is one thing that has always stayed the same:

-**Pro Tip: Use freshly shredded Parmesan cheese for the best flavor.
+Use freshly shredded Parmesan cheese for the best flavor.
 Buy a block of Parmesan and use a cheese grater to grate it finely.
-It’s so much better than pre-shredded Parmesan.**
+It’s so much better than pre-shredded Parmesan.

 The second is protein.
 I like to sneak extra protein into any recipe I can.
 My kids are active and it’s hard to get enough protein in them at times.

 One egg has 13 essential vitamins and minerals, plus no sugar and no carbs.
 Adding eggs to this salad is a GREAT way to add not only protein, but other important dietary needs to this salad.

-Here are the layers:
+Here are the salad ingredient layers:

+Lettuce.
 Seven layer salad traditionally calls for iceberg lettuce.
 Many times we will layer iceberg lettuce with baby spinach.
 This adds to the pretty green color on the bottom layer of the bowl.
 Use spring lettuce mix or Romaine if you’d like!

+Peas.
 Use frozen peas rather than canned peas.
 Frozen peas will have a better color and they are firmer than canned peas.
 Don’t worry about cooking the peas.
 Just let them thaw and add them to the salad.

+Hard Boiled Eggs.
 Use leftover Easter eggs or whip out some hard boiled eggs quickly.
 We like to make eggs in the Instant Pot.
 We find they come out beautifully every time!
 If you generally have trouble with the shell sticking to the egg and not coming off cleanly, be sure you are using eggs that are about 7-10 days old.
 Fresh eggs are harder to peel.
 You can also place the hot eggs into a bowl of ice water to cool them quickly.
 Cooling causes the egg to contract slightly in the shell which then makes it easier to peel off.
 Allow them to sit in the ice water for 5 minutes then peel them.

+Dressing.
 This is the perfect amount of dressing for us.
 If you are afraid it won’t be enough, you could make a little more and serve it on the side.

 This is an ideal make-ahead salad.
 You place the “heartier” layers up towards the dressing and the lettuce sits at the bottom.
 The dressing will cover the top of the salad to “seal” in the freshness.

-How long does seven layer salad last?
+How long does layered salad last?

 As long as the layers are in tact, the salad will stay fresh for about 24 hours.
 But what about after you dig into the salad and the layers get a little mixed?
 At this point the lettuce may start to wilt the longer you keep it.
 We prefer to eat any leftovers the same day.